 State o f)

-County of) ss.
+County) ss. of)

 , being first duly sworn, deposes and says

 that:

-1. He is of
+1. He is of of hereinafter referred to as the "Subcontractor"; -

-2. He is fully informed respecting the preparation and contents of the Subcontractor's Proposal submitted by the Subcontractor to, the Contractor for certain work in connection with the Contract pertaining to the, (City or County and State);
+2. He is fully informed respecting the preparation and contents of the Subcontractor's Proposubmitted by the Subcontractor to, the Contractor for certain work connection with the Contract pertaining to, (City or County and State c in

 3. Such Subcontractor's Proposal is genuine and is not a collusive or sham Proposal;

-4. Neither the Subcontractor nor any of its officers, partners, owners, agents, representatives, employees, or parties in interest, including this affidavit has in any way colluded, conspired, connived, or agreed, directly or indirectly, with any other Bidder, firm, or person to submit a collusive or sham Proposal in connection with such Contract, or has in any manner, directly or indirectly, sought by unlawful agreement or connivance with any other Bidder, firm, or person to fix the price or prices in said Subcontractor's Proposal, or to secure through any collusion, conspiracy, connivance, or unlawful agreement any advantage against Contract; and
+4. Neither the Subcontractor nor any of its officers, partners, owners, agents, representative employees, or parties in interest, including this affidavit has in any way colluded, conspir connived, or agreed, directly or indirectly, with any other Bidder, firm, or person to submicollusive or sham Proposal in connection with such Contract, or has in any manner, directly indirectly, sought by unlawful agreement or connivance with any other Bidder, firm, or person fix the price or prices in said Subcontractor's Proposal, or to secure through any collustic conspiracy, connivance, or unlawful agreement any advantage agametric many advantage agametric many contracts; and red, it a / or n to ion, inst

-Contract, and

-5. The price or prices quoted in the Subcontractor's Proposal are fair and proper and are not tainted by any collusion, conspiracy, connivance, or unlawful agreement on the part of the Bidder or any of its agents, representatives, owners, employees, or parties in interest, including this affiant.
+5. The price or prices quoted in the Subcontractor's Proposal are fair and proper and are not tain by any collusion, conspiracy, connivance, or unlawful agreement on the part of the Bidder or of its agents, representatives, owners, employees, or parties in interest, including this affiant.
+Signed any

-Signed

 Title

-N TO and subscribed before me,
+N TO and subscribed before me day of

-ı ıtıe: Public mmission Expires:,
+Notary By: Title: My Cor